The manuscript is undergoing revision, and will be submitted at the end of October 2020.

 CABI: Clinical management of Complicated intra-ABdominal Infection in United Kingdom hospitals

-We are pleased to offer UK based clinicians the opportunity to participate in a national audit of complicated intra-abdominal infection (CABI).
+We are pleased to have collaborated with UK-based clinicians in a national audit of complicated intra-abdominal infection (CABI).

 CABIs are associated with morbidity and mortality.

 The management of CABIs includes source control and antibiotic therapy.

 The optimal duration of antibiotics is though unclear.
 We intend to complete a trial of short course versus long course antibiotic therapy for the management of CABIs.
 Before such a trial can be completed we need to understand how CABIs are currently managed, and what the current outcome rates are e.g. rate of relapse after treatment.
 This national audit aims to provide this information.

 Further details can be accessed via the links below, or please contact email@example.com for more information.

 The CABI team is multidisciplinary reflecting the management of the infection and includes:

 Dr Rachel Hyland (Radiology), Dr Andrew Kirby (Microbiology), Dr Anne Melhuish (Infectious Diseases), Dr Shafaque Shaikh (Surgery).